umake/make/README.md

 ## Portability and Issues ##

-These Makefile is currently being tested under projects developed mainly in C++ within Ubuntu Linux and MAC OS X. Tests have already been done to purely C and C/C++ projects.
+This Makefile is currently being tested under projects developed mainly in C++ within Ubuntu Linux and MAC OS X. Tests have already been done to purely C and C/C++ projects.
 Any misfunction or bug may be reported sending an email to me.
 In order to contribute, make a pull request.